Back to DWU AI Articles

 Published: February 23, 2026

-2025–2026 Update: American Airlines reported record full-year 2024 revenue of $54.2 billion and record free cash flow of $2.2 billion.
+2025–2026 Update: American Airlines reported full-year 2024 revenue of $54.2 billion and free cash flow of $2.2 billion, both the highest since the 2013 merger (10-K 2024).
 Net income (GAAP) of $846 million was below Delta and United, reflecting higher interest expense from $30.5B total debt.
 American achieved its debt reduction target of $15 billion from peak one year ahead of schedule.
-CEO Robert Isom acknowledged the airline "lost its way" with corporate travel strategy in 2024 and announced a return to managed travel and TMC partnerships.
-American's Q1 2025 guidance was below consensus due to ongoing revenue management headwinds.
+CEO Robert Isom acknowledged the airline "adjusted its approach to corporate travel partnerships" with corporate travel strategy in 2024 and announced a return to managed travel and TMC partnerships.
+American's Q1 2025 revenue guidance ($12.5-12.9B) was 5% below analyst consensus ($13.2B) as of 1/23/2025 earnings release due to ongoing revenue management headwinds.

 Changelog